- Show clients how to use the last few weeks of the year for tax savings.

 The end of the year is coming quickly.
 While your clients may be starting to get busy with holiday festivities, now is a good time to let them know there are some smart money moves to be made.

 Tax deductible contributions

-Check in with your client on their contributions to 401(k) and Health Savings Accounts.
+Check-in with your clients on their contributions to 401(k) and health savings accounts.
 Both of these will lower their taxable income for the year and benefit them when they are ready to withdraw for retirement or medical bills.
-If they can reach their maximum allowable (which increased this year) or at least add a little more, they can turbocharge their contributions until the end of the year.
+If they can reach their maximum allowable or at least add a little more, they can turbocharge their contributions until the end of the year.